 Placement: San Francisco Department of Homelessness and Supportive Housing

 Belayneh Salilew is a first-generation Ethiopian who completed high school and attended university for a year before moving to the United States.
-Currently, he is a junior at San Francisco State University, pursuing a degree in social work.
+Currently, he is a senior at San Francisco State University, pursuing a degree in social work.
 His passion for social work stems from his own experiences overcoming adversity, witnessing the power of community support, and his belief in universal equality of status, rights, and opportunities regardless of circumstances.
 Through this fellowship, Belayneh hopes to gain practical experience across the micro, mezzo, and macro levels of social work, as well as insight into the operations of the public sector.
 His educational goals include obtaining a social work license, deepening his understanding of social systems' complexities, and creating lasting change that empowers all individuals.
 He is particularly interested in exploring a career in micro, mezzo, and macro-level social work practice, and is set to graduate with his bachelor's degree in Spring 2025.
 Outside of his studies, Belayneh enjoys running and painting.

 Lynn'de Lopez, she/her